Discover essential tips and tools on how to improve remote work visibility for your teams using date-driven methods, avoiding pitfalls with remote...

 The first in line was Nick Melis, Founder & CTO at Cloudfle, whose business is all about cracking engineering team productivity.
-Later on, we spoke to Petri Lehtonen, our CEO at Flowtrace, about the struggles of technology companies to de-distractify work.
+Later on, we spoke to Petri Lehtonen, our CEO at Flowtrace, about the struggles of technology companies to remove notifications and de-distractify work.
 The leaders seemed to wrestle with the same topics.

 The worst distractions come from interdepartmental communication